container based virtualization

 Benefits of VXLAN:

-– Scalability: VXLAN allows creating up to 16 million logical networks, providing the scalability required for large-scale virtualized environments.
+– Scalability: VXLAN allows the creation of up to 16 million logical networks, providing the scalability required for large-scale virtualized environments.

 – Network Segmentation: By leveraging VXLAN, organizations can segment their networks into virtual segments, enhancing security and isolating traffic between applications or user groups.